makersacademy/bowling-challenge-ruby/README.md

 Bowling Challenge in Ruby
 =================

-This is my solution to [this](https://github.com/makersacademy/bowling-challenge-ruby) challenge
+This is my solution to [this](https://github.com/makersacademy/bowling-challenge-ruby) challenge.
+I have also created a browser based version of this using [JavaScript](https://github.com/AdamusBG/bowling-challenge).

 ## Scoring in Bowling